celestiaorg/docs/docs/developers/troy-smart-contract-tutorial.md

-# Deploying a Smart Contract to Ethermint on Celestia with Foundry
+# Deploying a Smart Contract to Troy with Foundry

-In this guide you'll learn how to deploy a Solidity smart contract to Ethermint on Celestia with [Foundry](https://github.com/foundry-rs/foundry).
+In this guide you'll learn how to deploy a Solidity smart contract to Troy on Celestia with [Foundry](https://github.com/foundry-rs/foundry).

 ## About Foundry